 - Excessive alcohol use.

-- Use of Tobacco and their products.
+- Use of Tobacco and its products.

 - A diet lacking in fruits and vegetables.

-- Gastro esophageal reflux disease (GERD).
+- Gastro-oesophageal reflux disease (GERD).

 - A sexually transmitted virus called human papillomavirus (HPV).